zombodb/postgres-parser/README.md

 ### Known Issues

-- While the parser supports `UTF8` input, this somehow causes the resulting compiled binary to bloat to nearly 10 megabytes.
+- While the postgres parser supports `UTF8` input, enabling this somehow causes the resulting compiled binary to bloat to nearly
+10 megabytes.
 Seemingly, including Postgres' `SetDatabaseEncoding` function causes LLVM's `opt` to fail to do proper global dead code elimination.
 This is being investigated.
+As such, input must match Postgres' `SQL_ASCII` encoding for now

 - Building on MacOS with XCode `>=11.4.0` doesn't work.
 This appears to be a problem with these versions of XCode.
 This is the bug: https://openradar.appspot.com/FB7647406.
 This happens while building Postgres.